FransiTsena/FransiTsena/README.md

 > *Knowledge is potential.
 But implementation?
 That’s kinetic energy.*
 > I’ve seen geniuses frozen by theory, and quiet coders changing the game by doing.
-> I live in that gap — where action meets understanding.
+> I live in that gap, where action meets understanding.

 ---